davidmowrer/LRTHW-T3/chapter_intro/Readme.md

 Why do you need to not copy and paste?
   You learn by typing not by copy and paste.
-Also helps build on my typing skills.
+Also helps build on my typing skills.it